Hriday-M14/CPU-Scheduling-Algorithms/README.md

 # CPU-Scheduling-Algorithms
-CPU Scheduling Algorithms in OS
+This Repository contains Code for some common CPU Scheduling Algorithms in OS